kyleterry/paranoia/README.md

 cat@cats ~ $ `paranoia -c -i /path/to/id_rsa`

+If you just want to create an SSH session for your key:

+cat@cats ~ $ `paranoia -i /path/to/id_rsa`

+NOTE: The above just uses ssh-add and an expiration of 21600 seconds.

 Every once in a while you will want to sync your session (or not):

 cat@cats ~ $ `paranoia -s`